briannorman/eli/README.md

 **Script doesn't update after changes**
 - Make sure you're reloading the page after making changes
-- Check that your `script.js` file is saved
+- Check that your JS file is saved
 - Try clicking "Refresh Projects" in the extension popup

 **Script doesn't inject**
-- Make sure you've selected a project from the dropdown
+- Make sure you've selected both a project and a file from the dropdowns
 - Check the browser console for any errors
-- Verify that your `script.js` file exists in the project folder
+- Verify that your JS file exists in the project folder
+- Make sure the development server is running

 ## License